 Manziel has run for over 2,100 yards over the past two seasons.
 But unlike the recent generation of athletic quarterbacks, he isn't the biggest or strongest so there are concerns that his style may not be sustainable.
-Whether he can handle the pounding of NFL bodies throwing hits at him is a legitimate concern for teams judging his potential.
+Whether he can handle the pounding of NFL bodies throwing hits at him is a legitimate anxiety for teams judging his potential.

-When Namath was a senior at Alabama, a knee injury cut into his mobility.
+When Namath was a senior at at Alabama, a knee injury cut into his mobility.
 Before that injury, he was a true dual-threat quarterback but the knee injury and subsequent surgery greatly hampered him.

 Whether Manziel can adjust his free-flow style will determine his draft stock.